 Sources: American Coal Ash Association (ACAA), Farmington Hills, Mich.; CP staff

-“Although we are encouraged by recent EPA statements that the Agency currently thinks ‘non-hazardous’ coal ash disposal regulations are appropriate, the protracted debate continues to impede recycling,” says ACAA Executive Director Thomas Adams.
+Prior to the final rule, ACAA observed growing numbers of ash producers, specifiers and customers restricting coal ash use in light of the regulatory uncertainty and publicity surrounding EPA rulemaking activities.
+“Regulatory certainty is imperative if we are to increase volumes of coal ash that are beneficially used rather than disposed,” Executive Director Thomas Adams noted upon release of the 2013 Production and Use Survey results.
 “People don’t just wake up one day and decide to recycle more.
 It takes planning and investment that are difficult to justify in an environment of regulatory uncertainty and misleading publicity about the safety of coal ash.”

-The decline in recycling volumes stands in stark contrast to the previous decade’s trend, he notes: “In 2000, when the recycling volume was 32.1 million tons, the EPA issued its Final Regulatory Determination that regulation of ash as a ‘hazardous waste’ was not warranted.
-Over the next eight years, EPA also began actively promoting the beneficial use of coal ash and the recycling volume soared to 60.6 million tons.”
+The decline in 2009-13 recycling volumes stands in stark contrast to the previous decade’s trend, he adds: “In 2000, when the recycling volume was 32.1 million tons, the EPA issued its Final Regulatory Determination that regulation of ash as a ‘hazardous waste’ was not warranted.
+Over the next eight years, EPA also began actively promoting the beneficial use of coal ash and the recycling volume soared to 60.6 million tons.

 “The fact is that coal ash disposal costs did not change much between the 1990s and 2000s.
 What caused the dramatic growth of recycling in the 2000s was regulatory certainty that encouraged people to invest in recycling rather than disposal, and a supportive EPA that actively encouraged recycling.”